Ethnography of a Selected Region - Near and Middle East

-- General intellectual and research skills: Through the programme of seminars, classes, and course assignments, students will learn to assess data and evidence critically from manuscripts and digital sources, solve problems of conflicting sources and conflicting interpretations, locate materials, use research sources (particularly research library catalogues) including on-line resources, and other relevant traditional sources.
+- General intellectual and research skills: Through the programme of seminars, classes, and course assignments, students will learn to assess data and evidence critically, solve problems of conflicting sources and conflicting interpretations, locate materials, and use research sources (particularly research library catalogues), including on-line resources.

-- Subject specific skills: Students will be exposed to a range of themes in the societies and cultures of the Near and Middle East which are critically examined within an anthropological framework.
+- Subject specific skills: Students will explore a range of themes relevant to the societies and cultures of the Near and Middle East, which are critically examined within an anthropological framework.

-- Practical skills: Students will learn to communicate effectively in writing; retrieve, sift and select information from a variety of sources; listen and discuss ideas that are introduced during seminars; practice research techniques in a variety of specialised libraries and institutes.
+- Practical skills: Students will learn to communicate effectively in writing; retrieve, sift and select information from a variety of sources; listen and discuss ideas during seminars; use libraries.

-- Transferable skills: The course will encourage students to write good essays; structure and communicate ideas effectively both orally and in writing; understand unconventional ideas and think critically about ‘commonsense’ assumptions.
+- Transferable skills: The course will teach students to write good essays and improve English language written expression; to structure and communicate ideas and arguments effectively, both orally and in writing; and to understand unconventional ideas and think critically about ‘commonsense’ assumptions.

 Scope and syllabus